Ward E Scott II, Esquire

 International Bar Association (IBA)

-Overseas Security Advisory Council (OSAC) – U.S. Embassy, Kabul: Chairman, Steering Committee; formerly, Co-Chairman, Select Committee on Presidential Decree 62 and the Afghanistan Public Protection Force (APPF)
+Overseas Security Advisory Council (OSAC) – U.S. Embassy, Kabul: Chairman; formerly, Steering Committee; formerly, Co-Chairman, Select Committee on Presidential Decree 62 and the Afghanistan Public Protection Force (APPF)

 IBA Committees: Anti-Corruption; Aviation Law; Intl Construction Projects; Mining Law IBA Arab Regional Forum